‘The Biggest Little Yacht Club in the World’

 FAKAALOFA LAHI ATU

 The Niue Yacht Club has, since its inception, been a voluntary organization.
 A small group of dedicated people interested in things nautical.
+We are a non-profit club.

 The first minutes of the Niue Yacht Club are dated the 16th December 1991 and was attended by 9 members.
 There were previous blue water activity clubs involving visiting yachts, but this was the first meeting for the now named Niue Yacht Club.
 1995 saw the club take over the installation and maintenance of the 6 moorings from the Niue Government.